-ACU health researchers have been awarded five prestigious National Health and Medical Research Council (NHMRC) research grants.
+ACU health researchers have been awarded two prestigious National Health and Medical Research Council (NHMRC) research grants.

-Dr Aaron Conway, who will soon join the Centre for Heart and Mind in the Mary MacKillop Institute for Health Research, was also awarded an Early Career Development Fellowship for his research Improving nurse-administered sedation practice in the cardiac catheterisation laboratory.
+Dr Jocasta Ball, Mary MacKillop Institute for Health Research, was awarded an Early Career Fellowship for her research Improving health outcomes in atrial fibrillation via optimal management.

 Professor Wayne McKenna, Deputy Vice-Chancellor (Research), warmly congratulated all the researchers on their awards.